Industry City: Historic operations

-Bush Terminal employed 35,000 by 1928, and even had a private court system for self-policing.
+Bush Terminal employed 35,000 people by 1928.
+A private court system was created to mediate disputes.
 There were four tribunals; one each for marine employees, railroad workers, trucking employees, and mechanical employees.
-These handled both civil cases, such as those for job demotions seen as unfair, and criminal cases, such as those for fraud.
+These handled civil cases, such as those for job demotions seen as unfair, and criminal cases, such as those for fraud.
 There was also a "supreme court" that handled disputes between departments, and employees were allowed to appeal cases directly to Irving Bush.
 The terminal also had a "Pivot Club", which was composed of longshoremen who met twice a week to draft legislation.

 Bush Terminal had two coal-and-oil power plants for steam and light.
-There was a hall for longshoremen, a bank, restaurants, and a trolley system to provide transportation for workers.
-An administration building was constructed circa 1895–1902, There was a police force and fire department, as well as a mailbox for airmail.
+An administration building was built sometime between 1895 and 1902.
+There was a hall for longshoremen, a bank, restaurants, and a trolley system to transport workers.
+There was a police force and fire department, as well as a mailbox for airmail.
 A chamber of commerce for Bush Terminal, created in June 1916, successfully advocated for improvements to the area, such as infrastructure and quality of life cleanup.
 Other amenities provided at Bush Terminal included social clubs, schools, and community centers.

 History

 Concept and beginnings

-Industry City was originally known as Bush Terminal, which was named after Irving T. Bush.
+Industry City was originally known as Bush Terminal, after founder Irving T. Bush.
 His family name came from Jan Bosch, who was born in the Netherlands and immigrated to New Amsterdam (now New York) in 1662; it is unrelated to the Bush political family.
-Bush Terminal was unique from other rail-marine terminals in New York due to its distance from Manhattan, the magnitude of its warehousing and manufacturing operations, and its fully integrated nature.
-Wholesalers in Manhattan faced expensive time, transportation, and labor costs when importing and then re-sending goods.
-In 1895, Irving T. Bush—working under his family's company, the Bush Company—organized six warehouses and one pier on the waterfront of South Brooklyn as a freight-handling terminal.

-There had only been one warehouse on the Bush Terminal site in 1890.
-Before that, the land contained an oil refinery belonging to the Bush & Denslow company of Rufus T. Bush, Irving T. Bush's father.
-Standard Oil bought this refinery in the 1880s and dismantled it, but after Rufus T. Bush's death in 1890, Irving T. Bush later bought the land back using his father's inheritance.
-In 1891, the Bush Company completed a one-story office building at the intersection of First Avenue and 42nd Street.
+In the 1880s, the future site of Bush Terminal was occupied by an oil refinery belonging to the Bush & Denslow company of Rufus T. Bush, Irving's father.
+Standard Oil bought this refinery in the 1880s and dismantled it, but after Rufus's death in 1890, Irving bought the land back using his father's inheritance.
+By 1890, there was a warehouse on the Bush Terminal site; the following year, the Bush Company completed a one-story office building at the intersection of First Avenue and 42nd Street.
+At the time, wholesalers in Manhattan faced expensive time, transportation, and labor costs when importing and then re-sending goods.

 Irving Bush built six warehouses on the site between 1895 and 1897, but soon observed their inefficiency: "The ships were on one shore, the railroads on another, and the factories were scattered about the city on any old street without any relation to either kind of transportation.
-I thought: 'Why not bring them to one place, and tie the ship, the railroad, the warehouse, and the factory together with ties of railroad tracks?
+I thought: 'Why not bring them to one place, and tie the ship, the railroad, the warehouse, and the factory together with ties of railroad tracks?'"
+He organized six warehouses and one pier on the waterfront of South Brooklyn as a freight-handling terminal.